GSA-TTS/FAC/docs/data_loading.md

 The upload script should be flexible enough to handle changes in the models that may happen between data loads.

 To refresh the data loading script:
-1) Look at the `make_table_structure` function in uploadmapping.py.
+1) Look at the `make_table_structure` command.
 Make sure things like new_fields are up to date.
-2) Rerun the `make_table_structure` function to get a new `upload_mapping`.
-You can run this using `manage.py shell` and just grab the contents that it prints to console.
+2) Rerun the `make_table_structure` management command to produce `new_upload_mapping.json`.
 3) Check the outputs to make sure that things make sense.
 You will need to do a manual check on the upload mapping, If a data column needs to go to more than one model, that needs to be addressed in the upload script.
 For example, AUDITOR_EIN has the same info reported on two of the upload tables, so you only need to upload it once.
+Then, replace `mappings/upload_mappings.json` with the new mapping.
 4) Check the `public_data_loader` script.
 Renaming should mostly be handled by `upload_mapping` but changing relationships need to be accounted for in the script.
 Make sure the relationships that are in the `add_relational` output of `make_table_structure` are added in the script.
+5) Run the script.
+Each phase should tell you the number of expected objects, for tables like general that should be 1:1 relationship for auditors, auditees and things that can be consolidated because of foreign to and many to many relationships, there will be fewer objects.